Utkarsh2401/Enter_Darknet_Blog/Enter_Darknet_Blog.md

 Here we have documented our journey through the world of Darknet and we hope that this will be a great starting point for others who wish to explore it!

 ![Darknet, Intro Image](./assets/darknet-main-pic-name.png)
+##### Note: Editing skills are applied on images under professional guidance to make project seem cooler than it appears.

 ## About This Project

 ### Aim
-The main aim of the project is to develop a general understanding of the darknet framework and its uses in deep learning and object detection, thereby applying our knowledge to the use of image classification using a CNN model.
+The main aim of the project was to explore the darknet framework and its uses in deep learning and object detection, thereby applying our knowledge to the use of image classification using a CNN model.

 ### Domains Explored In This Project
 * Deep Learning and Convolutional Neural Networks.